f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/httplb_pool_add_create.png

 To configure the origin pool we'll add a pool name, followed by a set of config options for the pool.
-First of all, give pool a name.
+First, let's give this pool a name.

 .. figure:: assets/httplb_pool_name.png